solliancenet/dp-203-v2/labs/10/README.md

     This means, if COUNT (DISTINCT) returns `1,000,000`, HyperLogLog will return a value in the range of `999,736` to `1,016,234`.

-## Using data loading best practices in Azure Synapse Analytics
+## Exercise 2: Using data loading best practices in Azure Synapse Analytics

-### Implement workload management
+### Task 1: Implement workload management

 Running mixed workloads can pose resource challenges on busy systems.
 Solution Architects seek ways to separate classic data warehousing activities (such as loading, transforming, and querying data) to ensure that enough resources exist to hit SLAs.